GiorgiMakharadze/callapp-assignment-react-typescript/README.md

 ## How to install

-Download and run npm start.
+Download and run - npm run production-build then npm start.

 ## Features